 Education in Emergencies

 When the EU received the Nobel Prize for Peace in 2012, it decided to devote the prize money to children worldwide affected by conflict and emergencies.
 Since then, the EU has gradually stepped up its support to provide education in emergencies, which is a hugely under-funded sector.
-EU-funded projects on education and psycho-social assistance to overcome war traumas made it possible to help more than 1.5 million children in 26 countries since 2012.

 Find out more about: